Nick7900/glhmm_protocols/README.md

 4. **Across-state-visits**: Explores how brain states relate to concurrent signals like pupil size or physiological measurements.

 ## Data Availability
-All datasets required to run the notebooks are hosted on Zenodo (link coming soon).
+All datasets required to run the notebooks are hosted on Zenodo (DOI [10.5281/zenodo.15213970](https://zenodo.org/records/14756003)).
 The data is ready to use and compatible with the workflows in this repository.

 ## How to Use
 1. Clone this repository: